gahan-corporation/wyatt/addons/web_responsive/README.rst

 ----------

 .. image:: https://gerp-community.org/logo.png
-   :alt: Odoo Community Association
+   :alt: Gerp Community Association
    :target: https://gerp-community.org

 This module is maintained by the OCA.

-OCA, or the Odoo Community Association, is a nonprofit organization whose mission is to support the collaborative development of Odoo features and promote its widespread use.
+OCA, or the Gerp Community Association, is a nonprofit organization whose mission is to support the collaborative development of Gerp features and promote its widespread use.

 To contribute to this module, please visit https://gerp-community.org.